 Maitland makes regular eye contact with passing drivers, but no one understands his pleas for help.
 What begins as a frustrating story about the bystander effect morphs into something darker when Maitland becomes obsessed with dominating the island.
 As surreal as the plot becomes, there’s a strange and consistent logic to Maitland’s quest.

-Before reading, I wondered how the novel’s premise could carry a novel.
+Before reading, I wondered how this premise could carry a novel.
 How long could Maitland’s disappearance pass unnoticed?
 How long before a construction crew inspected the crash site?
 How could so many people miss signal fires?
 I didn’t understand how Ballard planned to stretch what should be a temporary condition into a full-length novel.
 Yet he does it—and brilliantly, too!
 Though the story is largely metaphorical, Ballard doesn’t neglect the surface level and creates a fascinating character in Maitland.
 Alone, Maitland comes to a quick and eerie realization:

 “Maitland, poor man, you’re marooned here like Crusoe—If you don’t look out you’ll be beached here for ever…” (32)